Wait, I can elope in a city?? YES, you can!

 Thanks to COVID-19 (how many times have you said THAT, haha) there are quite a few wedding venues in Denver that have added Elopement Packages and Microwedding Packages for less than it costs to rent out the full venue.
 This is a great opportunity to work with a very experienced group of vendors who do weddings as their main gig.
 You can count on organization, communication, and less leg-work for you!
 Here are some venues offering this:

 - Blanc Denver | Elopement Package Details

 - Roof 16 | Elopement Package Details

 - Realm Denver | Elopement Package Details

-Whether it’s a park, a VRBO, or a rad city venue, Denver kindaaaa has the bases covered as far as small wedding and location options that DON’T involve a three hour drive in a wedding dress.
+Whether it’s a park, a VRBO, or a rad city venue, Denver kindaaaa has the bases covered as far as small wedding, microwedding, and elopement location options that DON’T involve a three hour drive in a wedding dress.
 Read this and still need some help?
-I’d love to hear what you are planning, and hey, if you are still looking for a photographer for your mini wedding, it just might be a match made in heaven.
+I’d love to hear what you are planning, and hey, if you are still looking for a photographer for your Denver wedding, it just might be a match made in heaven.